Rishi8860/Power-BI/README.md

 📁 Repository Structure:

-Project 1: Call Cetre Dashboard
+Project 1: Call Centre Dashboard

 Project 2: Super Store Dashboard

 Project 3: HR Analytics Dashboard

 🛠️ Getting Started:

 Clone the repository to your local machine.
 Open the Power BI files using Power BI Desktop.
 Connect to your data source or use the sample data provided.
 Customize the dashboards to fit your specific needs.
 Enjoy exploring and gaining valuable insights from your data!

 🌐 Resources:

 Power BI Documentation
 Community Forums
 Power BI Blog